SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 netblock (TEXT): 96.127.170.121/72
 ```

-Now I have double of the same netblocks
+Now we have double of the same netblocks

 ```
 [recon-ng][websitename][reverse_resolve] > show netblocks